Skip to Content

 (a_b − Δa_b)³ / (μ_S + μ_E − μ_b) = a_b³ / (μ_S + μ_E)

-The same is not true for the Moon-side Δa = a · μ · m formula on the Mass from Moon Orbits page.
-That form is a re-parameterization of Hill-Brown’s ½·m² term that holds to ~3% in our solar system because μ ≈ m/6 for Earth-Moon-Sun.
+This is not the case for the Moon-side Δa = a · μ · m formula on the Mass from Moon Orbits page.
+That form is a re-parameterisation of Hill-Brown’s ½·m² term that holds to ~3% in our solar system because μ ≈ m/6 for Earth-Moon-Sun.
 The Sun-side identity has no such “approximate” qualifier.

 Computed with the model’s mass-ratio constants and standard semi-major axes: